tdkehoe/iam/infrastructureaccess.md

 |Super User | Users with this permission can perform all actions available in the system. |
 {:caption="Table 1.
 Infrastructure permissions" caption-side="top"}

 Additional permissions can be set after the user has accepted the invitation.
-The initial permission set assgined on the invitation does not grant access to devices, so you must grant device access in the control portal after the user has accepted the invitation.
+The initial permission set assigned on the invitation does not grant access to devices, so you must grant device access in the control portal after the user has accepted the invitation.

 Go to the Menu icon ![Menu icon](../icons/icon_hamburger.svg), and then select **Infrastructure** to access the control portal for working with user permissions for infrastructure.
 Going to **Account** &gt; **Users** displays your users list where you can set device access and other infrastructure permissions.
 For more information, go to [Managing infrastructure access](/docs/iam/mnginfra.html#managing-infrastructure-access).